Tampa Flats Fishing

 • Why do fishing charters cost so much?

-Maintaining and operating a safe, properly outfitted quality fishing boat is expensive and today’s fuel costs alone are staggering.
+Maintaining and operating a safe, properly outfitted quality fishing vessel is expensive and today’s fuel costs alone are staggering.
 There are many additional costs that one never sees on a fishing charter.
 For example, charter insurance, launch and dock fees, bait, boat maintenance, and many other factors.
-You get what you pay for in charter boats, and I strive to keep my costs down to give you the best value in the area.
+You get what you pay for in charter vessels, and I strive to keep my costs down to give you the best value in the area.
 The excitement of chartering your own guide, catching fish and having a tremendous outdoor experience while making memories to last a lifetime… is well worth the expense.